 The size of most buses makes them incredibly dangerous to everyone else on the road if they are not operated by a focused and attentive professional driver.
 Any error committed by a bus driver can cause an accident that leaves you with severe injuries.
 Medical bills can quickly pile up after a collision, and the effects of missing work can be financially devastating.
 As such, you deserve payment from the at-fault driver and bus company when their recklessness turns your life upside down.

-The Blue Bell bus accident lawyers at Ostroff Injury Law have significant experience with these types of claims.
+The Blue Bell bus accident lawyers at Ostroff Godshall Injury and Accident Lawyers have significant experience with these types of claims.
 In 2013, a Greyhound Bus operator fell asleep at the wheel with a bus full of passengers, causing a severe crash on Interstate 80 in Pennsylvania.
 Jon Ostroff and his team of skilled personal injury attorneys filed a lawsuit against Greyhound Bus Company for its failure to monitor fatigue among its drivers.
 This case, which was featured on CNN, resulted in over $21 million in verdicts and settlements.
 Jon also recovered over $4 million for his clients injured in another Greyhound crash caused by a tired driver.

 If you or a loved one was injured in a severe bus crash, working with a reputable legal team can improve your chances of succeeding in court.
 Get in touch with our law firm to learn more about your legal options and begin your case.